sruiz1896/book_rating_predictor/README.txt

 FILE 2: “BOOK DATA”
 From source:
-The second file Books Details file contains details information about 212404 unique books it file is built by using google books API to get details information about books it rated in the first file and this file contains
+The second file Books Details file contains details information about 212404 unique books this file is built by using google books API to get details information about books it rated in the first file and this file contains

 Features                Description
 Title                        Book Title